shwoodwind.co.uk

 And here's the same mouthpiece after 30 minutes immersed in white malt vinegar.

-You can quite clearly see that the calcium deposits have gone.
+You can quite clearly see that the scale deposits have gone.
 What you can also see is that the mouthpiece has taken on a dull greenish hue.
-This is due to the action of the vinegar ( an acid ) on the Ebonite that the mouthpiece is constructed of.
+This is due to the action of the vinegar on the Ebonite that the mouthpiece is constructed of.

 This does no great harm to the mouthpiece, but doesn't exactly look terribly attractive.
 It's possible to remove this 'bloom', but it's a job best left to a repairer as it requires the use of abrasive compounds.